reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 - `fleet.resources` has vehicle reloads with the same `id`
 - required vehicle reload is used with resource id, which is not specified in `fleet.resources`

+#### E1309

+`invalid job times in vehicle shift` error is returned when a vehicle shift's `jobTimes` cannot be satisfied by any
+plan: `earliestFirst` is not before `latestLast`, or either bound falls outside the shift's own start and end times.

 ### E15xx: Routing profiles

 These errors are related to routing locations and `fleet.profiles` property definitions.